 DSB has been a long-standing partner with the Arkansas Deaf blindness Project: Children and Youth with Sensory Impairment (CAYSI), formerly known as the Deaf/Blind Consortium.
 DSB refers participants to CAYSI and serves on its Advisory Committee, which provides training for parents and professionals to foster stronger partnerships among agencies who work with this population.
 The project maintains a deafblind registry and requests related information from DSB.
 DSB has accepted an invitation from the Helen Keller National Center to become a member of its National Community of Practice, formerly known as state affiliates.
 The group is currently composed of 38 organizations and agencies, with more being added as responses are received from invitations that were sent out by HKNC.
-DSB operates the Arkansas Information Reading Services f.
-Arrangements and Cooperative Agreements for the Provision of Supported Employment Services

-(AIRS), which began as a private non-profit organization and is now part of the state agency.
+DSB operates the Arkansas Information Reading Services (AIRS), which began as a private non-profit organization and is now part of the state agency.
 The organization's founders formed Friends of AIRS (FAIRS) to continue its support of the station.
 DSB leases facilities for AIRS from the Arkansas Educational Television Network (AETN), which provides DSB with in-kind services in the form of engineering services and other technology.